 arcgis.learn module in ArcGIS API for Python enable GIS analysts and geospatial data scientists to easily adopt and apply deep learning in their workflows.
 It enables training state-of-the-art deep learning models with a simple, intuitive API.
 By adopting the latest research in deep learning, such as fine tuning pretrained models on satellite imagery, fast.ai's learning rate finder and one-cycle learning, it allows for much faster training and removes guesswork in picking hyperparameters.
 It integrates seamlessly with the ArcGIS platform by consuming the exported training samples directly, and the models that it creates can be used directly for inferencing (object detection and pixel classification) in ArcGIS Pro and Image Server.

 - Exporting Training Data

 - Data Preparation

 - Model Training

 - Model Deployment

 - Model Inference

-Exporting training samples can be done using both ArcGIS Pro and ArcGIS Image Server.
-Our guide will mainly focus on how to do it using Image Server.
+- Exporting training samples can be done using both ArcGIS Pro and ArcGIS Image Server.
+This guide will mainly focus on how to do it using Image Server.
 More information about export training data for deep learning workflow in ArcGIS Pro can be found here.
-Please note that if you have already exported training samples using Pro, you can just take the data and start training using
+Please note that if you have already exported training samples using Pro, you can use the data and start training using

 - The output model from ArcGIS API for Python can be used in ArcGIS Pro or Image Server for model inference.
 Again, our guide will be mostly about using Image Server, which can be scaled out using multiple GPU enabled nodes.
 Please refer to guide about Detect Objects Using Deep Learning and Classify Pixels Using Deep Learning if you would like to do it in ArcGIS Pro.